 He assisted in the creation of The Massillon Area Civic Trust Fund in 1981, which is a component trust fund of The Stark Community Foundation; and was an original trustee and lawyer for the AHEAD (Affordable Housing Educational Advancement Developers Foundation).
 As a dedicated advocate of Ohio’s two-year colleges, Elum was awarded the Public Sector Award in 1993 by Jefferson Community College of Steubenville, Ohio.

-Eddie is a cast member of Stark County’s Courthouse Players, a community theatre group of local lawyers and judges, who have produced and performed for six years law related educational community theatre in celebration of Law Day at various theatre venues in NE Ohio, The Federal Court of Claims in Washington DC & at The Ohio Historical Theatre in Columbus, Ohio.
-The 2015 and 2016 scheduled productions were at 12 theater venues with over 20 productions.
+Eddie is a cast member of Stark County’s Courthouse Players, a community theatre group of local lawyers and judges, who have produced and performed for nine years law related educational community theatre in celebration of Law Day at various theatre venues in NE Ohio, The Federal Court of Claims in Washington DC & at The Ohio Historical Theatre in Columbus, Ohio.
+The 2015 – 2018 scheduled productions were at 13 theater venues with over 25 productions.
 All productions are performed, with a legal education principle and theme (“Twelve Angry Men” and “Andersonville Trial”) to inform the public, students, and attendees of the principles of Law Day and the rule of law.

-Elum has served as a member of The Stark County Bar Association Executive Committee, The Board of Trustees of The Massillon Museum, Stark State College of Technology, Stark Development Board, Walsh University Advisory Board, Massillon Main Street, Treasurer of the Central Catholic Booster Club, and committee member of the Ohio High School All Star Football game.
+Elum has served as a member of The Stark County Bar Association Executive Committee, The Board of Trustees of The Massillon Museum, Stark State College of Technology, Stark Development Board, Walsh University Advisory Board, Massillon Main Street, Spring Hill Historic Home, Treasurer of the Central Catholic Booster Club, and committee member of the Ohio High School All Star Football game.

 Elum is a graduate of The University of Notre Dame.
 He received his law degree from The Ohio Northern University, where he received The Liberty Bell Award for his dedicated service to his community and law school classmates.
 He attended The Ohio State University and received a Management in Government Certificate.